natenka/pyneng-book-en/docs/source/book/02_git_github/pyneng_github.rst

 Working with repository of tasks and examples
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-All the examples and tasks of the book are published in a separate
+All examples and tasks of book are published in a separate
 `repository <https://github.com/natenka/pyneng-examples-exercises>`__.

 Copying repository from Github